Getting started10 min read

 - Broken statues — repair with a song to guarantee a drop

-- Avakot the merchant — occasionally sells for 1,500 Dracs each.
+- Avakot the merchant — Avakot wiki lists Gossamer Quartz at 150 Dracs (qty 1) when it appears in stock.
 Spawns near dungeons and during Faction Tales

 Common mistakes to avoid